Find Grad Schools

 22 Yearly Graduations

 New York Medical College is the 17th most popular school in the nation for students seeking a master's degree in health professions.
 Each year, around 1,600 students seeking various degrees attend the university.
-For the 2020-2021 academic year, 22 master's degrees were handed out to health professions majors at New York Medical College.
-Of these students, 59% were women and 45% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 22 people received their master's degree in health professions from New York Medical College.
+Around 46% of these students were from an underrepresented racial-ethnic group, and 90% were women.

 #18